 How to make Rose, Lavender, & Oatmeal Bath Bombs

-These bath bombs have a secret inner pocket of rose petals
+Bath bombs with a secret cache of rose petals

-Natural bath bombs are relatively easy to make since they require only a few main ingredients and very little in the way of equipment.
-Making a small batch should take you well under half an hour so it’s also a great project for those with little time.
-I’ve made these on my own as a rainy day project but I can imagine it would be really fun to make them together with friends or the younger ladies in your family.
+Natural bath bombs are relatively easy to make since they require only a few ingredients and very little in the way of equipment.
+Making a small batch should take you about half an hour so it’s a great project for a weekend afternoon.
+In that short amount of time you can make enough fizzies for your own bath time and to give as gifts.

 Rose, Lavender, & Oatmeal Bath Bombs